CMPE146-MP3-PROJECT/FreeRTOS_MP3_Project/README.md

 # SJ2-C

-This is a sample project for the SJ2 board, written in C that anyone can understand easily.
+This is the development infrastructure for the SJ2 board, written in C that anyone can understand easily.
+It was designed to **learn the low level workings of a microcontroller platform with an RTOS**:

+- Fully implemented in C
+- Minimalistic design, little to no abstractions
+- Follows good coding principles (such as YAGNI and DRY)
+- State of the art build system
+    - Support Mac, Linux, Windows out of the box
+    - No makefiles
+    - No compiler to install
+    - No VMs!
+    - No WSL required on windows

 ## Setup and Install